documentation-platform/documentation-platform-backend/docs/docker.md

 # Docker Setup Documentation

-This document outlines the Docker configuration for development, production, and CI/CD environments.
+This document outlines the Docker configuration for development or production environments.

 **Disclaimer:** All variable values (MYSQL_USER, MYSQL_DATABASE etc.) are pulled from your environment file (.env).
 Ensure you have properly configured the .env files for each environment (development, production) with the appropriate values.
-This document outlines the Docker configuration for development, production, and CI/CD environments.

 ## Development Environment